 - Once you arrive in Canada, you must email VCC International to indicate that you have arrived and provide your Canadian phone number.

 Important: You must stay in your quarantine location for 14 days before attending classes at VCC (if required).
 All students must complete a pre-screen health questionnaire before visiting a VCC campus.
 If required, email VCC International to request a questionnaire.

 Please note: Effective Feb.
 22, 2021 there are new requirements for all air travellers entering Canada.
 Upon arrival in Canada, you must take a COVID-19 test before leaving the airport and spend three days in quarantine at a federal government-authorized hotel.
 These hotels must be booked through this Government of Canada website.
 After a clear test result, you can proceed to your quarantine location identified in your quarantine plan.

 International students who have already arranged accommodations with relatives or friends should avoid contact with others until the quarantine period is over.
 For more information on how to self-isolate (quarantine) with others, please visit the Government of Canada website.

 VCC has partnered with Tourism Burnaby to offer hotels that can accommodate incoming international students.

-These hotels are offering a one-time $100 per student rebate for a minimum 14-night stay.
-For more information, contact Chris Peters at email@example.com.
+For more information, please contact the hotels directly.
 For more hotel options, please email firstname.lastname@example.org.